Girjoaba/apertus-finetuning-pipeline/README.md

 Follow [this guide](https://github.com/swiss-ai/Apertus-finetuning-recipes) on how to finetune Apertus.

-## Running on the Alps Supercomputer
+## Set-Up on the Alps Supercomputer

 We finetune our model on our Alps supercomputer nocdes.
-These instructions replicate how we did it:
+We provide 2 ways to do it:

 ### Create an environment